viamrobotics/docs/docs/tutorials/scuttlebot.md

 <img src="../img/scuttlebot/pi-moverhmotor.png">

 Be careful when activating your robot!
-Start with the power level set to 10% and increase it incrementally until the wheel rotates at a reasonable speed.
+Start with the power level set to 10% and increase it incrementally until the wheel rotates at a reasonable speed, clicking **Run** at each increment.

 {{% alert title="Note" color="note" %}}
 A "whining" sound emitted from the motor indicates that the power level is not high enough to turn the armature.
-If this happens, increase the power level by 10%.
+If this happens, increase the power level by 10% increments until it starts to turn.
 {{% /alert %}}
 At this point, the right-side wheel should be working.